jimasp/behave-vsc/CONTRIBUTING.md

 - Fixes are given priority over new functionality.
 Also, new functionality _must_ have tests.
 - Raise an issue describing the problem that the PR is resolving and link it in the issue
 ### Process
-- Generally speaking, you should not modify the example project workspaces in your PR, unless you are _adding_ new feature/steps files or improving existing tests.
+- Generally speaking, you should not modify the example project workspaces in your PR unless you are _adding_ new feature/steps files or adding to/improving existing tests.
 (Either way, any changes to the example project workspaces will require you to update the test code for expected results.)
 - Quickly review your code vs the project's [Design principles](#design-principles)
 - Is your bug/use case covered by an existing test, or example project feature file?
 If not, is it possible to add one so it doesn't break again?
 - `npm run lint` and fix any errors or warnings
 - Automated tests (verify behave results):
 	- Close vscode and run `npm run test`
-- After running automated tests, if you made a change that affects anything other than behave test results then you'll want to run some manual tests of the _affected areas_.
+- Manual UI tests.
+After running automated tests, if you made a change that affects anything other than behave test results then you'll want to run some manual tests of the _affected areas_.
 For example, if you changed feature file/step file parsing or filesystem watchers you'd want to run these manual tests as a minimum:
 	1. commit your changes locally (because you are about to make file changes)
 	2. start debug on workspace 1, then